The world of frozen food has been hotting up for some time now. Consumers understand that frozen can still mean fresh, if not fresher.

 4. What Experience Are You Offering?

 What experience are you offering, and will your packaging and format hold up to it?
-Are you a luxury ice cream, or a bag of premium vegetable with a zip lock?
+Are you a luxury ice cream, or a bag of premium vegetables with a zip lock?
 Whatever your proposition you need to live up to the experience and how that will unfold throughout the product lifecycle.

 Your packaging needs to withstand the packaging process, a freezing process, distribution, shelf stacking, through to being picked up by a consumer and taken home.
 The journey doesn’t end there as the consumer will be storing you in their freezer (or tiny overfrozen letterbox freezer) to either use once, or take in and out.